ultralisp/quickdist/README.md

 * Fixed path to gnutar on OSX;
 * Added support for package inferred systems (a way how dependencies are collected, was refactored completely).
+* Quickdist:quickdist function now returns a path to a distinfo file.

 # API